3xPinkyBlack/Docx2Html-php/README.md

+        How to use this class
+	1. clone the repository
+	2. create a folder medias in the same directory
+	3. then change the name of the file in the index.php

 	THIS PHP CLASS ALLOWS A USER TO CONVERT A DOCX FILE TO AN HTML FORMAT at this time this class only supports the following HTML Components